stunglan/CarND-P5-Vehicle-Detection/README.md

 My pipeline has a tendency to find false positives.
 I could have kept the positions of the labels, and only draw the bounding box on "second try", cars dont just appear.
 I addition to the "heatmap memory" I set up to avoid false positives.

 The test video did not show any left turns, nor any cars straight ahead.
-I look for cars slightly to the right, so this migth have changed the performance.
+I look for cars slightly to the right, so left turns migth have worsened the performance.

+I am also uncertain about the distance one should detect a car, the perpomance looks ok with me, but when the cars move ahead, i loose track of them.
+I could probably tune the window size to detect the cars further ahead.

 The speed could probably be better, I did not understand how to implement the hog function for the whole image as suggested in lecture #38.